craftingcity/The-Known-World/Tilemundon's White Tower.md

 > Thank you.
 ###### Alergra
 > To Alergra...
 > You have always been a great teacher and a brilliant mind.
-I do not wish you harm, but I know that you are a righteous woman and you will think that what I have done is abhorrent.
+I do not wish you harm, but I know that you are a righteous woman, and you will think that what I have done is abhorrent.
 You will try to stop me, or destroy me, or even contain and examine me.
 I can not let you.
 Do not make me hurt you.
 ###### Nicolas
-> To Nicolas
+> To Nicolas...
+> I do not envy you.
+I know you are a liar, and you know more than you say you do.
+I think you are closer to the Flame than you should be and you will not tell Pirre because you know she would have you cast out.
+> If you would ignore her, find me.
+I could use your insight.
 ###### Pirre
-> To Pirre
+> To Pirre...
+> I hate you.
+You are wrong.
+Danger is where we find the most about ourselves and our limitations.
+Of anyone among us, I would have expected you to understand.
 ###### Blue
 > To Blue...
 > Eat rocks.